The DeanBeat: The Call of Duty League delivers a throne and a $4.6 million prize pool this weekend

 The throne will be engraved with the championship date, names and player stats from the season.
 That sort of touch will help stir some excitement among fans who can’t be together with their favorite teams, Faries said.

 The switch from physical to online-only hasn’t been easy in one respect.
 Hackers can attack the online-only athletes in their various locations, and cheating or lag problems are always a risk when players are spread out, rather than playing together in a single room.
-Hackers have tried DDoS attacks to derail the matches.
+Hackers have reportedly tried DDoS attacks to derail the matches.
+While that’s not confirmed, some players did get dropped from matches.
 That can be very disruptive, as lots of folks are betting in Las Vegas on how the matches are going to turn out.

 “Everybody’s really been thoughtful about it and really rigorous about how to take the right precautions across the board,” Faries said.
 “We continue to take every precaution possible to ensure that competitive integrity is preserved.
 Hopefully our matches are smooth and the broadcast experience will be as well.”